google-deepmind/pysc2/README.md

 If you changed the install location, you might need to set the `SC2PATH` environment variable with the correct location.

-PySC2 should work on MacOS and Windows systems running Python 2.7+ or 3.4+, but has only been thoroughly tested on Linux.
+PySC2 should work on MacOS and Windows systems running Python 3.8+, but has only been thoroughly tested on Linux.
 We welcome suggestions and patches for better compatibility with other systems.